 To present the necessary fields and variables to facilitate such user interaction, a Form is created.
-In some cases, a Form already exists with built-in fields that cannot be removed, while in others, a Form is available, and has default fields, but these can be modified to suit.
+In some cases, a Form already exists with built-in fields that cannot be removed or changed in any way, while in others, a Form is available, and has default fields, but these can be modified to suit.
 And in other cases still, a Form does not exist, and you therefore have relatively free range to craft a Form as simple or as complex as required for your company's needs.

-The following list shows all variants of these two tasks that use/require a Form:
+The following list shows all variants of these two tasks, including which have an existing Form:

 - Start (Part Requests theme) - existing Form with default fields.
-These can be edited or removed, and default values defined where applicable.
-Additional fields can be added as required.
+These can be edited or removed, and additional fields added as required.

-- Start of type Start Activity (Project Activities theme) - existing Form with built-in field.
-This cannot be removed.
+- Start (Project Activities theme) - existing Form with built-in field.
+This cannot be modified or removed.
 Additional fields can be added as required.

 - Start (Project Creations theme) - existing Form with built-in fields.
-These cannot be removed.
-Default values can be defined where applicable.
+These cannot be modified or removed.
 Additional fields can be added as required.

 - Task of type User Task (all process themes) - no existing Form.
 Create as needed.

 - Task of type Collect Project Data (Project Activities theme only) - existing Form with built-in field.
-This cannot be removed.
+This cannot be modified or removed.
 Additional fields can be added as required.

 The User Form Editor